Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 4. How can I help my child improve their shooting?

-Target proper formulary, use fun shooting games, and encourage consistent practice without pressure.
+Focus on proper form, use fun shooting games, and encourage consistent practice without pressure.

 5. Is basketball good for building confidence in kids?

 Absolutely!
-It teaches teamwork, perseverance, and aim-setting—all necessary for confidence on and off the court.
+It teaches teamwork, perseverance, and aim-setting—all essential for confidence on and off the court.

 Sports & Recreation